paulramsey/adk-toolbox-agent/README.md

 1. Define environment variables.
     > IMPORTANT: Replace the values for YOUR_PROJECT, YOUR_REGION, YOUR_ALLOYDB_ PASSWORD, and YOUR_CSQL_PASSWORD in the command below before running it.

+    > IMPORTANT: The passwords you choose for AlloyDB and Cloud SQL must conform to the following minimum complexity requirements:
+        "password.min_uppercase_letters"             = "1"
+        "password.min_numerical_chars"               = "1"
+        "password.min_pass_length"                   = "10"

     > IMPORTANT: Take note of the AlloyDB and Cloud SQL passwords you define here, as you will need them throughout the lab.

     ``` bash